macformula/racecar/docs/includes/abbreviations.md

 *[LV]: Low Voltage.
 The vehicle circuit that powers all non-motor electronics.
 Contrast with HV.
 *[HV]: High Voltage.
 The vehicle circuit which powers our motors.
 Contrast with LV.
 *[MCAL]: MicroController Abstraction Layer.
+*[BMS]: Battery Management System.
+A vehicle device responsible for consistently and safely drawing power from the accumulator / battery.